Typical Services: An Overview

 4 - New underkey punchings are installed.

-5 - Action Reconditioning--New hammers and installed, all action screws are tightened, new bridle tapes are installed, and all worn and defective action parts are replaced.
+5 - Action Reconditioning--New hammers are installed, all action screws are tightened, new bridle tapes are installed, and all worn and defective action parts are replaced.

 6 - Piano is ready for regulation and tuning--Regulation includes setting hammer blow distance and hammer heights and leveling, regulating letoff, dip, dampers, spoons.